 YouTube Director is a free app that helps you easily make video to connect with customers on YouTube.
 It contains over one hundred templates that walk you step-by-step through the creation of your video.

 Which video format will work best to deliver your message?

 TrueView in-stream ads run before, during or after other videos on YouTube or across Display Network sites, games or apps.
 These ads may also run on YouTube videos that are embedded on other sites.
 After five seconds, the viewer has the option to skip the ad.

 TrueView video discovery ads reach people in places where they’re discovering content.
 The appearance will vary, depending on the ad sizes and ad formats that content publishers support.
 When a viewer clicks the thumbnail for your ad, the video will play on its YouTube watch or channel page.

 Bumper ads are a short video ad format, designed to allow you to reach customers broadly and increase awareness about your brand by using a short, memorable message.
 Bumper ads are just six seconds or less, and viewers can’t skip the ad.

 4 Target practice

-By targeting your global video ads on YouTube and the Display Network, you can advertise to consumers in the countries you want at the moments that matter.
+By targeting your global video ads on YouTube and the Display Network, you can advertise what matters to consumers and in the countries that you want.
 It's important to know that with each targeting method you add, you narrow – not widen – your targeting.
-But, remember, your aim is always to optimise the quality and relevance of your audience, even if that means a decrease in quantity.
+But remember, your aim is always to optimize the quality and relevance of your audience, even if that means a decrease in quantity.
 Here are the targeting methods that you can use.

-Choose the age, gender, parental status or household income of the audience you want to reach
+Demographic groups: Choose the age, gender, parental status or household income of the audience that you want to reach.

 Pick from available audience categories to reach people interested in certain topics, even when they may be visiting pages about other topics.
 Find out more about audiences.